okwolo/okwolo/goo-js/README.md

 ### `state`

 The initial state of the app on which actions can be performed.
-The state object needs can only contain objects and structures that are supported by the JSON format.
+The state object can only contain objects and structures that are supported by the JSON format.
 Functions, Dates, references, etc. can therefore not be stored in the state at its creation or through actions.

 ### `actions`